WebOrigami/docs/src/content/language/@filter.md

 ---
-title: "@filter(graph, filter)"
+title: "@filter(tree, filter)"
 ---

-This returns the values in the `graph` argument whose keys appear in the `filter` argument.
-This includes keys that appear in `filter` but not in `graph`, as long as the `graph` has a defined value for that key.
+This returns the values in the `tree` argument whose keys appear in the `filter` argument.
+This includes keys that appear in `filter` but not in `tree`, as long as the `tree` has a defined value for that key.

-Both arguments can be any [graph variant](/core/variants.html).
+Both arguments can be any [treelike object](/core/treelike.html).